Opportunistic infections: why worry? ILAR 39 (4): 264.

 Veterinarian's role

-- maintain healthy animals in a constant environment to generate valid data
+- maintain healthy animals in a constant environment to generate valid

 - distinguish nongenetic factors from genetic effects